Experience a dynamic new space at PEM

 - Exposure to an interesting maker who can provide insight into processes of innovation and creativity

-- Opportunity to pursue individual creative expression related to the broad project focus
+- Pursue individual creative expression related to the broad project focus

-- Increased ability to find and solve problems
+- Increase ability to find and solve problems

 How to Apply

-Send us a proposal telling us about yourself and your proposed Wearables Takeover project.
+Send us a proposal telling us about yourself and describing your proposed Strandbeest-inspired Mechanical Motion Takeover project.

-- How will the residency push your work into a new direction?
+- How will the residency help you evolve your work or push it in new directions?